Unknown's avatar

 Those aren’t the only animals in my books.

 If you read my other books carefully, you’ll find that animals, mostly pets, get cast in various roles just like humans.
-So if you go on an animal hunt in my books And have a particular favorite, please leave a comment.
+So, if you go on an animal hunt in my books and have a particular favorite, please leave a comment.
 Just be careful not to spoil the story for someone else.

 In honor of those various animal cast members, I periodically make one of the David Joe Miller books free for a day or two.
-So if you’d like to catch that offer, please subscribe to this blog and make sure to read the periodic posts.
+So, if you’d like to catch that offer, please subscribe to this blog and make sure to read the periodic posts.

 The COVID pandemic has affected Pets also.